ibm-cloud-docs/BlockStorage/snapshots.md

 ## How Do I Create a Snapshot Schedule?

 Snapshot schedules let you decide how often and when you want to create a point-in-time reference of your storage volume.
 You can have a maximum of 50 snapshots per storage volume.
-Schedules are managed via the Storage, Block Storage or File Storage tab of the Bluemix customer portal.
+Schedules are managed via the **Storage**, **{{site.data.keyword.blockstorageshort}}** tab of the [Customer Portal](https://control.softlayer.com/){:new_window}.

 Before you can set up your initial schedule, you must first purchase snapshot space if you did not purchase it during the initial provisioning of the storage volume.